Title: Missional Motherhood

 READABILITY: I would give Furman a pretty high score here.
 The book is about 200 pages long, but was fairly easy to read.
 Furman doesn’t use complicated language to make her points.
 It’s not a book you can read in a few days, but considering how rich the information is, I wouldn’t recommend you read it so fast (even if you could).
 It’s the kind of book you want to soak in and high light as you read.

-PRICE: On Crossway, the book is selling for $14.99.
-On Amazon, it is currently a little over $10 (but prices change frequently, so please keep that in mind).
+PRICE: On Amazon, it is currently a little over $10 (but prices change frequently, so please keep that in mind).
 At the moment, Amazon has same-day shipping as an option for this item.
+(Affiliate link).

 QUOTE: “Our eternity is secure in Jesus’s nail-pierced hands, so every sacrifice we make in our mothering is not to strengthen him.
 It’s to deepen our joy in his sufficient work.”